Coming Soon: Rebel Nuns and Jazz from Saturn--Two Plays by Bob Mielke

 Golden Antelope is nearly ready to publish Rebel Nuns and Jazz from Saturn: Two History Plays by Professor Bob Mielke.
-The book should be out before Christmas.
+The book should be out this Spring.

 The first of the two plays is titled IHM (Immaculate Heart of Mary); it dramatizes the 1960s conflict between nuns in Los Angeles’ Immaculate Heart of Mary Congregation and the conservative wing of the Roman Catholic church there.
 Specifically, IHM dramatizes conversations and arguments about how, why—and whether—the nuns should implement the Second Vatican Council’s invitation to become less hierarchical.
 Debates swirled and festered throughout the 1960s; in Los Angeles they climaxed in 1968 at the height of Flower Power, when Cardinal McIntyre gave the IHM sisters a choice.
 They could either submit to his authority, return to old customs and costumes, and continue teaching in diocesan schools—or they could leave.
 About 300 of the 368 nuns chose to leave the Congregation and form a separate, non-canonical IHM Community—a group which is still active in social justice issues today.
 Mielke’s heroines include Mother Humiliata (Anita Caspray), who led the Congregation and the Community, and the iconic artist, Sister Corita Kent, famous for blending pop art and spirituality in enormous projects.
 A host of nuns and clergymen round out the scene as they deliberate, empathize, are fearful or outraged.
 Two Epilogues end the play.